jguang/i18n.js/README.md

 i18n.js is a minimal library for easy translation of strings with support for replacement tokens

-By default, the string '%d' will be used for replacements, you can set your own token by calling `i18n.setToken()` with your preferred token

 ## Simple translation
     // create a language set
     var daDK = {